Short Answer Questions

 The Lok Sabha elections are held by Direct election method.
 People of India directly elect their representatives to the Lok Sabha.

-Name the system of election to the office of the President of India.
+The system of election to the office of the President of India is indirect Elections.

 Answer